PROFILE

 arbitration, tensions over traditional fishing

 rights with Yemen resurfaced in 2002.
-Relations
+The

 with Sudan also were colored by occasional